DexterAntonio/SPXDataP/README.md

-# This is a filler readme file to make github happy
+# This is a readme file